sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ### Dynamically choosing an image

 You can also manually import an image and then pass it to a transformed `img` tag.
+This is useful when you have a collection of static images and would like to dynamically choose one.
+You can create a collection of images manually [as we do on the homepage showcase](https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/routes/home/Showcase.svelte) or with [Vite's `import.meta.glob`](https://vitejs.dev/guide/features.html#glob-import).

 ```svelte
 <script>